Yurd-e Shad

 Yurd-e Shad (يوردشاد) (Note: Also romanized as Yūrd-e Shād) was a village in Siyahrud Rural District of the Central District in Tehran County, Tehran province, Iran.
+It was abandoned as it was close to Mamloo Dam's area.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 44 in 13 households.
-The village did not appear in the following censuses of 2011 and 2016.
+The village did not appear in the following censuses of 2011 and 2016 as it was totally abandoned.